wenduo661-glitch/git-react-workshop/README.md

 ```

 ### Using State

+Storing the current state of the page so enable dynamic user interaction.

 ```jsx
 import { useState } from 'react';

 function Counter() {
   const [count, setCount] = useState(0);

   return (
     <button onClick={() => setCount(count + 1)}>
       count is {count}